benoitjrdn/CISV-Best-of-Activities/README.md

 # CISV-Activities
 This is a compilation of the best CISV activities.
 This is not an official resource and should not be treated as such.

-You can email me at benoit.jrdan@gmail.com for any inquiries.
-If you have an activity you would like to share, feel free to send it to me so I can publish it !
+> You can email me at benoit.jrdan@gmail.com for any inquiries.
+If you have an activity you would like to share, feel free to send it there !

 This database is a work in progress and can be updated any time.